|Original language||English (US)|

 Access to Document

-FingerprintDive into the research topics of 'Phenotypic shifts in urban areas in the tropical lizard Anolis cristatellus'.
+FingerprintDive into the research topics of 'Tails of the City: Caudal Autotomy in the Tropical Lizard, Anolis cristatellus, in Urban and Natural Areas of Puerto Rico'.
 Together they form a unique fingerprint.

 Research output: Contribution to journal › Article › peer-review